antmicro/ros2-gui-node/README.md

 ## Widgets and RosData objects

-`GuiNode` offers a number of pre-implemented widgets which can be used to visualize the data.
+`GuiNode` offers a number of pre-implemented Widgets which can be used to visualize the data.
 Widgets are responsible for creating the GUI elements and displaying the data.

-The following widgets are already implemented in the `GuiNode`:
+The following Widgets are already implemented in the `GuiNode`:

 * `VideoWidget` - displays an image from the `sensor_msgs::msg::Image` message type.
 * `StringWidget` - displays the `std::string` data in a text box.